 plastikcam.com Lomo Belair X 6-12

 The Lomo Belair X 6-12 is a strut-folding 120 film camera, 3 formats: 6x6, 6x9 and 6x12, released in 2012 by Lomographische AG, Vienna.
 It's a toy or fun camera, all plastic, even the lenses.
 There is an instant film back available, it takes Fuji Instax Wide film, shown here.
 The camera design resembles to early Polaroid J66 cameras with their struts and their "electric eye".
-It's not a cheap camera, but it has reasonable prices second hand.
+It's not a cheap camera, but sometimes it has reasonable prices second hand.

-The Lomo Belair X 6-12 is a recent model of a 120 film camera.
+The Lomo Belair X 6-12 is a more recent model of a 120 film camera.
 It has 2 basic finders with format index, 4-zone focus, an electronic shutter system and 2 Lomo plastic lenses.

 Size (mm): 180 x 84 x 49 body only, 180 x 108 x 68 folded, finder and lens attached